 RESP-ECT: SAVING FOR YOUR CHILD'S EDUCATION

-Kids grow up so fast.
+Children grow up quickly.
 It just sneaks up on you—one moment they’re taking their first steps, the next they’re asking to borrow the car.
-And before you know it, they’re leaving the nest for university.
+And before you know it, they’re leaving home for university.
 When that time comes, will you be ready?

 Every parent wants to help their children follow their dreams and pursue a post-secondary education.
-But the reality is: school isn’t cheap.
-To afford it, you need to plan ahead and the earlier you start saving, the easier it’ll be to afford.
+But the reality is: post secondary education is expensive.
+The earlier you start saving, the better.

 ALRIGHT, HOW DO I START SAVING?

-The best way to save for your kid’s education is with an RESP, otherwise known as a Registered Education Savings Plan.
+The best way to save for your kid’s education is with an Registered Eductaion Savings Plan(RESP).
 RESPs are tax-sheltered investment accounts that come with the added bonus of government contributions called Canada Education Savings Grants (CESG).